 - How do you tell the signs of ad fatigue?

 - Which reports do you access to gain competitive insights for Google Ads?

 - How do you factor in the dropoff rate when calculating the effectiveness of your digital ad campaigns?

-- What attribution models do you apply when analyzing your digital ad campaign reports?
+- What attribution models do you apply when analysing your digital ad campaign reports?